blockvoltcr7/langgraph-supervisors/limitlessos/READING_ORDER.md

 After reading all documentation, you should be able to answer:

-- [ ] What are the 6 agents and what does each do?
+- [ ] What are the 5 agents and what does each do?
 - [ ] How does a lead move through the conversation stages?
 - [ ] What data is stored in the state and why?
 - [ ] How do campaigns track lead sources?
 - [ ] How does RAG integrate with agents?
 - [ ] What are the database tables and their relationships?
 - [ ] How do the frontend and backend communicate?
+- [ ] What are Next.js 16's async API requirements?
+- [ ] How does streaming chat work with Vercel AI SDK?
 - [ ] What are the qualification criteria?
 - [ ] How does payment integration work?
 - [ ] What are the deployment requirements?
+- [ ] What Node.js version is required for Next.js 16?

 ---